Reflection (song): Live performances

 Aguilera performed the song on television four times, first on the CBS This Morning, and then on the Donny & Marie show; neither of these performances were directed at her demographic of teen viewers.
 Whilst watching the show on This Morning, Aguilera gained the attention of songwriter Diane Warren, who was astonished by such a young performer being as "polished" as she was.
 Warren later stated that she had seen the potential in Aguilera.
 The singer also performed "Reflection" on MuchMusic's Intimate and Interactive on May 17, 2000.
 An ABC special in 2000, featuring a performance of the song, was recorded and released in a DVD titled My Reflection.
 The song was later included in the setlist for Aguilera's Vegas residency Christina Aguilera: The Xperience.
+In 2024, Aguilera performed the song at the end of her 25th anniversary Spotify special and was released as part of an extended play titled The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live).